 Prynne has published a wide range of critical and academic prose, including works on Saussure, Wordsworth, Shakespeare.
-His essay on New Songs from a Jade Terrace, an anthology of early Chinese love poetry, was included in the second edition of the book from Penguin 1982.
+His essay on New Songs from a Jade Terrace, an anthology of early Chinese love poetry, was included in the second edition of the book from Penguin in 1982.
 He has written poetry in classical Chinese under the name Pu Ling-en.
 His 1969 collection The White Stones – central to his poetics – was reissued in 2016 by New York Review Books with an introduction by Peter Gizzi.
-An annotated, illustrated editon of his 1983 collection The Oval Window, edited by N.H.
-Reeve and Richard Kerridge, is published by Bloodaxe in March 2018.
+An annotated, illustrated edition of his 1983 collection The Oval Window, edited by N.H.
+Reeve and Richard Kerridge, was published by Bloodaxe in 2018.

-Prynne is a Life Fellow of Gonville and Caius College, Cambridge.
+Born in 1936, Prynne is a Life Fellow of Gonville and Caius College, Cambridge.
 In 2005 he retired from his posts teaching English Literature as a Lecturer and University Reader in English Poetry for the University of Cambridge and as Director of Studies in English for Gonville and Caius College; he retired as Librarian of the College in 2006.

 Books by J.H.
 Prynne